ceduliocezar/lux/README.md

 ## Built With

-* [Retrofit 2](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java
+* [Retrofit 2](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.
 * [google-gson](https://github.com/google/gson) - A Java serialization/deserialization library that can convert Java Objects into JSON and back.
-* [RxAndroid](https://github.com/ReactiveX/RxAndroid) -  RxJava bindings for Android
+* [RxAndroid](https://github.com/ReactiveX/RxAndroid) - RxJava bindings for Android.
 * [Butterknife](https://github.com/JakeWharton/butterknife) - Butter Knife - Field and method binding for Android views which uses annotation processing to generate boilerplate code for you.
+* [Dagger2](http://google.github.io/dagger/) - A fast dependency injector for Android and Java views which uses annotation processing to generate boilerplate code for you.

 ## Contributing